 From Cocoa Bean to Chocolate Bar: Origins & Processes of Chocolate – 12:30 to 3:30 p.m.

-Participants will first learn about chocolate production from the harvesting of cacao, the botany of Theobroma cacao, the agricultural aspects of cacao cultivation, and some of the social and cultural aspects of chocolate (30 min.).
-Then, we will practice making dark chocolate directly from cocoa beans!
-We will create delicious dark chocolate using a hand mill as well as with a modern melanger, and learn about the techniques used to temper and make chocolate bars and truffles.
-Chocolate will be enjoyed throughout the workshop in various forms, and each participant will leave with some handmade chocolate of their own (2.5 hrs).Sign up for this class
+Participants will learn about each step of the chocolate making process from the harvesting of cacao to the finished chocolate bar, including: the botany of Theobroma cacao, the agricultural aspects of cacao cultivation, and some of the social and cultural aspects of chocolate.
+Then, participants will learn the processes of making dark chocolate directly from cocoa beans using a hand mill and a modern melanger.
+Students will practice techniques used to temper and make chocolate bars and truffles.
+Each participant will enjoy chocolate throughout the workshop and leave with some handmade chocolate of their own.Sign up for this class

 $85 General /$68 Members